 It should be noted that the UE only begins transfer execution if there is one active call and there is no other call present or pending (waiting), as specified in the Feature Interactions sections for Call Waiting and Call Transfer (Section 7.5.2.5 and Section 7.5.4.8 respectively).
+In addition, with the Transfer Incoming Call Only in Table 37 being set to 'true', the UE only performs the transfer if the target active call is an incoming one.
 Figure 45 describes execution of this feature.